 The redevelopment of our Empire Landmark hotel in Vancouver progressed well.
 Superstructure of the "Landmark on Robson" development has been topped out in May 2022 and internal fitting-out is ongoing.
 This 400,000 sq. ft.
-GFA redevelopment, upon targeted completion around end of 2023, will have two 30-plus storeys residential towers comprising 236 residential units over a three-storeys podium of retail and office space of about 50,000 sq. ft., and a four-level underground parking facility.
-A new round of presale commenced in October 2021 with the subsiding of COVID-19 and improvement in the real estate market sentiment in Vancouver.
-As of 31st March 2022, approximately CAD180 million of sales was contracted.
+GFA redevelopment is targeted to be completed in the first half of 2024.
+The development comprises two 30-plus storeys residential towers comprising 236 residential units over a three-storeys podium of retail and office space of about 50,000 sq. ft., and a four-level underground parking facility.
+Up to 31st March 2023, approximately CAD206 million of sales were contracted.

-Regarding its joint venture redevelopment of highend residential complex of approximately 627,000 sq. ft.
-GFA on 1488 Alberni Street, downtown Vancouver, the development team is determining a coordinated construction design that optimise construction costs, and identifying a suitable location for the sales presentation center prior to the issuance of a development permit.
+Regarding the joint venture redevelopment of highend residential complex of approximately 627,000 sq. ft.
+GFA on 1488 Alberni Street, downtown Vancouver, we are in liaison with the City of Vancouver in addressing their comments pertaining to the issuance of a development permit.